Unboxed-Software/solana-course/content/env-variables.md

 ### 10. Test

-Let's move on to testing our updated program.
+Now that we're done implementing our new program configuration struct and instructions, let's move on to testing our updated program.
 To begin, add the PDA for the program config account to the test file.

 ```ts
 describe("config", () => {